Washington, DC monuments are grand and impressive and should be at the top of your DC must-see list.

-Why Go at Night?
+Why Go See the DC Monuments at Night?
 That Can’t Be Safe…

 Your first visit to DC can be overwhelming.
 There’s a lot to see in the US capital city.
 The National Mall will seem like it’s nothing but museums and monuments.
 (That’s basically true and sort of the purpose of the National Mall.)